 How do I get auction items?

-Now that you know which items make the best auction items for your upcoming fundraiser, you may have a few questions about how to acquire those things.
+Now that you know which items you’d like for your upcoming fundraiser, you may have a few questions about acquiring them.
 That’s why we’ve compiled a quick list of tried-and-true item procurement tips as well!

 1. Share key details about your cause.